rbisdorff/Digraph3/docSphinx/pearls.rst

     s2:  -1.0000
     s3:  -1.0000

-In the limit case of no indeterminate membership characteristics, we recover this way standard crisp sets and the previous set operations implement in fact a classic Boolean algebra [BIS-2004_3p]_.
+In the limit case of no indeterminate membership characteristics, we recover this way standard crisp sets and the previous set operations implement in fact a classical Boolean algebra [BIS-2004_3p]_.

 The partially ordered commutative epistemic fusion ring .......................................................